apache/iceberg/docs/docs/branching.md

 The above diagram demonstrates retaining important historical snapshot with the following retention policy, defined via Spark SQL.

-1. Retain 1 snapshot per week for 1 month.
-This can be achieved by tagging the weekly snapshot and setting the tag retention to be a month.
+Assume snapshots are compressed to a single day before this command executes.

-4 weekly snapshots will be kept, and the branch reference itself will be retained for 1 week.
+1. Create a tag on the snapshot occurring at the end of the first week, that will expire a month after it is created.
+You do this by setting the tag retention to be 30 days, or an average month.
+Run this command for each of the following weekend tag.
 ```sql
 -- Create a tag for the first end of week snapshot.
 Retain the snapshot for a month
 ALTER TABLE prod.db.table CREATE TAG `EOW-01` AS OF VERSION 7 RETAIN 30 DAYS;
 ```

-2. Retain 1 snapshot per month for 6 months.
-This can be achieved by tagging the monthly snapshot and setting the tag retention to be 6 months.
+2. Create a tag on the snapshot occurring at the end of the first month, that will expire three months after it is created.
+You do this by setting the tag retention to be 180 days, or an average 3 months.
+Run this command for each of the following month tag.
 ```sql
 -- Create a tag for the first end of month snapshot.
 Retain the snapshot for 6 months
 ALTER TABLE prod.db.table CREATE TAG `EOM-01` AS OF VERSION 30 RETAIN 180 DAYS;
 ```

-3. Retain 1 snapshot per year forever.
-This can be achieved by tagging the annual snapshot.
+3. Create a tag on the snapshot for a year, that will retain forever.
+You do this by tagging the annual snapshot.
 The default retention for branches and tags is forever.
 ```sql
 -- Create a tag for the end of the year and retain it forever.
 ALTER TABLE prod.db.table CREATE TAG `EOY-2023` AS OF VERSION 365;